Skip to content

 While exploring the Obama Presidential Center, visitors will have the opportunity to learn about the Obama Administration’s work to combat climate change, from the Paris Agreement to protecting more acres of public land and water than any other administration in history.

-Guests can also draw inspiration from stories about changemakers currently leading in environmental justice, conservation, and climate change—then leave with the tools and resources they need to take action in their own communities.
-These initiatives will be presented throughout the campus in immersive media exhibits, art work, and year-round programming.
+Guests can also draw inspiration from stories about changemakers leading in environmental justice, conservation, and climate change.
+These initiatives will be presented throughout the campus in immersive media exhibits, artwork, and year-round programming.

 A group of young people gathered around a table are seen from above.